oracle/terraform-provider-oci/website/docs/d/os_management_hub_scheduled_jobs.html.markdown

 	* UPDATE_OTHER
 	* UPDATE_KSPLICE_USERSPACE
 	* UPDATE_KSPLICE_KERNEL
+	* `install_snap_details` - Provides the information used to install a snap.
+		* `channel` - The snap channel to install from (e.g. stable, 1.2/edge, beta, candidate, or a custom channel).
+		* `is_signed` - If false, allows installing snaps not signed by the Snap Store.
+E.g., snaps from local file.
+Use with caution.
+		* `mode` - The confinement mode for the snap.
+		* `name` - The name of the snap to install.
+		* `revision` - The snap revision to install.
 	* `manage_module_streams_details` - The set of changes to make to the state of the modules, streams, and profiles on the managed target.
 		* `disable` - The set of module streams to disable.
 			* `module_name` - The name of a module.